ramofabian/aws-bootcamp-cruddur-2023/journal/week3.md

 ### Implement Custom Recovery Page
 :white_check_mark: DONE.
 I didn't have any issue to follow Andrew's instructions.

-To implment the recovery page I have followed the next instructions:
+To implement the recovery page I have followed the next instructions:

 1. Add the following code in `RecoverPage.js` page located in `frontend-react-js/src/pages/`